deckameron/TiPagingControl/README.md

 * `findScrollableView` - whether should widget is find scrollableView
 * `fancyScroll` (Boolean) - when clicking on tab should generate a smooth or abrupt view change
 * `highlightEffect` (Boolean) - highlights the current tab label
+* `shadowBar` (Boolean) - if the widget should show a drop shadow under the Paging Control

 #### Events